CallumDennisIE/mobile-physio/README.md

 </details>

-The clinic information card provides the user the necessary details to visit Mobile Physio ushc as address and opening hours.
+The clinic information card provides the user with the necessary details to visit Mobile Physio such as address and opening hours.
 It uses widely recognised [Font Awesome](https://fontawesome.com/) icons to highlight the use meaning of the text.

 The form card allows the user to input the necessary details to book an appointment.
 Most of the inputs are required to submit the form (except for additional info and date of birth), this stops the user from trying to book an appointment, without the necessary information.